WaitQWaitQ

 2. Limit services for walk-in clients

 Offering only quick services to walk-ins protects the time reserved for complex appointments.
-A 15-minute bang trim fits easily into a gap between bookings, while a full balayage does not.
+A 15-minute bang trim fits easily into a gap between bookings.
+A full balayage does not.

 • Services to include for walk-ins: Trims, bang cuts, simple blowouts, beard trims